 |Compare rate offers without hurting your credit||High starting APR|

 |LendingClub Customer Service 888-596-3157|

 San Francisco, CA 94139

 LendingClub was launched in 2007 and was one of the pioneers of the peer-to-peer lending model.
 Borrowers can get between $1,000 and $40,000, which is funded by individual investors instead of the company itself.

 You can choose between a 36-month and 60-month repayment term, which isn't as flexible as terms offered by other lenders but still offers plenty of time for payoff.
-If you get approved for a loan, the money will be deposited directly into your bank account as quickly as four days later.
+If you get approved for a loan, the money will be deposited directly into your bank account as quickly as 44 hours later.
 With other lenders offering next-day or even same-day funding, this lag may not work for you if you need access to cash now.

 There are some other features to consider as you compare LendingClub with other lenders, as well.

 LendingClub advertises loan options specifically for credit card debt consolidation and general debt consolidation.
 If that's your purpose for borrowing money, the lender may be able to make a payment directly to your existing creditors so you don't have to.

 Depending on your credit profile, a debt consolidation loan may save you money by reducing your interest rate and making it easier to pay off your debt faster.
 The APR range offered on LendingClub loans is 8.30% - 36.00%, the lower end of which is smaller than the average credit card interest rate of about 16.6%.

 But even if your interest rate on a new loan with LendingClub isn't significantly lower than what you're paying on your credit cards, the set repayment amounts and term can help give you more structure as you work to eliminate the balance.